On Computing and Pricing of Adjustable Robust Chemical Process Designs: Introduction

 The necessity of addressing uncertainties in the design of chemical processes has already been highlighted decades ago in \citeauthor{grossmann1978}\cite{grossmann1978}.
 Their work adopts a stochastic programming approach by weighting the scenarios.
-A more comprehensive and mathematically in-depth overview of the use of stochastic optimization techniques for the operation of chemical processes under uncertainty can be found in Ref.~\citenum{henrion2001}.
+A more comprehensive and mathematically in-depth overview of the use of stochastic optimization techniques for the operation of chemical processes under uncertainty can be found in \citeauthor{henrion2001}\cite{henrion2001}.
 Consideration of uncertainties in model-based chemical process design also entails the creation of specialized software modules \cite{steimel2015}.

 A significant focus within the robust approach has been the flexibility index, which quantifies the potential variability across different scenarios \cite{swaney1985part1,swaney1985part2}.
+A discussion on the strong connection between flexibility analysis and two-stage robust optimization can be found, e.g., for the linear case, in \citeauthor{Zhang2016}\cite{Zhang2016}.
+Furthermore, the recent work \citeauthor{Zhang2026}\cite{Zhang2026} proposes an approach based on adjustable robust optimization with decision-dependent uncertainty, in which flexibility is directly integrated into the objective function via several measures in order to analyze the trade-off between design costs and operational flexibility when designing industrial systems.

 Regarding multi-criteria optimization under uncertainties, the work of \citeauthor{plazoglu1987}\cite{plazoglu1987} was pioneering in integrating robustness aspects into an MO framework.
 There, a two-stage methodology is proposed that decomposes the MO problem into a series of structurally fixed single-objective problems using scalarization techniques.
 Similarly, in \citeauthor{dantus1999}\cite{dantus1999} the trade-off between costs and environmental effects is explored through a stochastic optimization method (simulated annealing), utilizing Monte-Carlo simulations to factor uncertainties across various process evaluations.